 #1 – What’s It For?

 Ok – this might seem obvious.
 But the very first question to answer when you’re setting out to design a custom plastic part is, what is this thing supposed to do?
 Is it simply aesthetic?
 Is it structural?
 Is it supposed to protect sensitive electronics inside whatever you’re building, or protect people from whatever’s inside what you’re building?
+Is it for use in thermoforming a medical device?
 The answers to this first question will set you on the path to a design that works.